kushalkolar/MESmerize/README.md

 </a>

 ## Video Tutorials!
 We have recently created detailed video tutorials!
-The main tutorial series provides a quick overview that takes you from raw imaging data, to downstream analysis and interactive visualizations! https://www.youtube.com/playlist?list=PLgofWiw2s4REPxH8bx8wZo_6ca435OKqg
+The main tutorial series provides a quick overview that takes you from raw imaging data, to downstream analysis and interactive visualizations:\
+https://www.youtube.com/playlist?list=PLgofWiw2s4REPxH8bx8wZo_6ca435OKqg

-Additional videos on specific aspects of Mesmerize will be posted here: https://www.youtube.com/playlist?list=PLgofWiw2s4RF_RkGRUfflcj5k5KUTG3o_
+Additional videos on specific aspects of Mesmerize will be posted here:\
+https://www.youtube.com/playlist?list=PLgofWiw2s4RF_RkGRUfflcj5k5KUTG3o_

 More tutorial videos will be available soon.